 - 1 teaspoon olive oil

-- 1 container fresh raspberries for garnish
+- 1 container fresh raspberries

 - Divide sauce between 4 plates, add salmon and garnish with fresh raspberries.